 The allowed amount is the most a health plan will pay for a health service.
-A health service could be a test, procedure, doctors visit, or something else.
+A health service could be a test, procedure, doctor visit, or other types of treatments or services.
 Your plan's in-network providers have signed a contract to provide services at a discount.
 They agree not to charge more than this allowed amount to members of the health plan.

 Out-of-network providers may charge more than the allowed amount.
 If you see an out-of-network provider who charges more, you may have to pay the extra cost.
 You can avoid having to pay more by only using providers in your health plan's network.

-Allowed amount may also be called eligible expense, payment allowance, or negotiated rate.
+Allowed amount may also be referred to as eligible expense, payment allowance, or negotiated rate.